Testing#

 5. Run a focused collect or registry check, then the relevant integration contract tests.

-Google Cloud Run Jobs does not provide a public local emulator.
-The Cloud Run execution suite therefore lives under src/tests/integration/execution/cloudrun and uses injected fake JobsClient and ExecutionsClient implementations to exercise request construction, dispatch ownership, reconciliation, entrypoint behavior, and the optional import boundary without calling GCP.
+Google Cloud Run Jobs has no public local emulator.
+Tests under src/tests/integration/execution/cloudrun therefore inject fake JobsClient and ExecutionsClient implementations.
+They cover request construction, dispatch ownership, status checks, entrypoint behavior, and the optional import boundary without calling GCP.